 Preheat oven to 425 degrees Fahrenheit and line a baking sheet with parchment.

 “Cut” 3 tablespoons fresh avocado sprinkled with a teaspoon of lemon juice into:

 1 cup unbleached all-purpose flour

-1/3 cup white wheat, whole wheat or oat flour
+1/3 cup white wheat, whole wheat, oat flour or nut flour

 1 teaspoon baking powder